RidLeee/Hacking-Write-ups/Blog.md

 wpscan --url blog.thm -e u
 ```

-Cutting out the unimportant information, there is two users found
+Cutting out the unimportant information, there is two users found and a specific version of WordPress (5.0).

+Usernames:
 1. kwheel
 2. bjoel